Are they the same or different? we clarify this burning question that our customers often ask us.

 The home UPS/inverter is a power source that serves as a backup to your mains alternating current (AC) supply from the electricity board.
 Whenever there is a mains supply failure or outage, the home UPS/inverter supplies power to connected electrical and electronic items, devices or equipment, at your home.

 The backup power source is actually a battery.
-The home UPS/inverter “inverts” DC power from the battery into AC power supply to connected loads.
+The home UPS/inverter “inverts” DC power from the battery into the AC power supply to connected loads.
 Hence, the name inverter.
 Specifically, a home inverter is the application of inverter technology to home use.

 Home Inverter for Lights and Fans

 Home inverters are sufficient for ensuring the continuous running of loads such as lights and fans at homes.
-These loads can withstand the “somewhat slower” switching to battery source in home inverters when the mains supply fails.
+These loads can withstand the “somewhat slower” switching to battery source in home inverters when mains fails.

 A fan in motion continues to rotate because of its momentum when the mains supply fails and while the battery power from the inverter kicks in after a few milliseconds.
-Similarly, the human eye cannot detect when fluorescent tube lights stop flickering during the few milliseconds transfer time to the battery.
+Similarly, the human eye cannot detect when fluorescent tube lights stop flickering during the few milliseconds of transfer time to the battery.

 Home UPS for Computers and Routers